 Muenich v.
 Warner, et al.: Lead counsel for defendants in a real property dispute involving adverse possession and boundary claims.
 Plaintiffs’ case was dismissed upon defendant’s motion.
 (2015)

 Kraft Foods Group, Inc./Mondelēz International, Inc. v.
-Starbucks Coffee Company: Counsel represented Kraft in a three-year arbitration regarding a breach of contract after Starbucks unilaterally terminated its agreement, cutting off Kraft’s exclusive rights to sell, market, and distribute Starbucks roast and ground coffee in grocery and other retail outlets.
+Starbucks Coffee Company: Counsel for Kraft regarding breach of contract against Starbucks for unilaterally terminating parties’ agreement, cutting off Kraft’s exclusive rights to sell, market, and distribute Starbucks roast and ground coffee in grocery and other retail outlets.
 The arbitration resulted in a $2.7 billion case award to Kraft.

 *Past results are reported to provide the reader with an indication of the type of litigation we practice.
 They do not and should not be construed to create an expectation of result in any other case, as all cases are dependent upon their own unique fact situation and applicable law.